Yaakov Shwekey: Notable duet concerts

 In July 2019, Shwekey and Omer Adam sang a duet together.
-Yaakov Shwekey headlined a concert together with Shlomi Shabbat at Live Park in Rishon Letzion, Israel and Nokia Arena in Tel Aviv.
+Yaakov Shwekey headlined a concert together with Shlomi Shabbat at Live Park in Rishon LeZion, Israel and Nokia Arena in Tel Aviv.
 On February 25, 2020, Yaakov Shwekey and Kobi Peretz headlined a concert together at the Pais Arena in Jerusalem.
 Yaakov Shwekey and Ishay Ribo performed together at a recent concert in Israel.
 Yaakov Shwekey and Hanan Ben Ari performed live in Tel Aviv together in 2016.

 Shwekey has been praised for his ability to collaborate with Jewish musicians of various backgrounds and for having the rare ability to reach Jews from all corners of the Jewish world.
 He is widely considered one of the most popular Jewish religious singers in the world today.

 Personal life and philanthropy

 He and his wife Jenine and their six children live in Long Branch, NJ.
 Jenine is the co-founder of the Special Children's Center in Lakewood, New Jersey, a respite and support program for special needs children, and Shwekey also volunteers much time and energy to this philanthropic endeavor.
 All proceeds of his single I Can Be were donated to the center.
 In an interview with Yated Ne'eman, Shwekey said, "I'm convinced that the success I've experienced in my music career is all because of our work with these special children."

 Shwekey had a close relationship with Rabbi Ovadia Yosef, and his single Maran Sheli is dedicated to his memory.